Neidz/pixel-art-tools/README.md

 # About
-Pixel Art Tools is command-line utility wirten in Go that offers various functionalities for working with pixel arts and image processing.
-It's main focus is in analyzing and generating data using images and data created during event `r/place` event that takes place on reddit every now and then but `Visualize` and `Count Instances` modes can be used outside of this event since they are not tied to any specific pictures.
+Pixel Art Tools is command-line utility written in Go that offers various functionalities for working with pixel arts and image processing.
+It's main focus is in analyzing and generating data using images and data created during event `r/place` that takes place on reddit every now and then but `Visualize` and `Count Instances` modes can be used outside of this event since they are not tied to any specific pictures.

 # Showcase
 ### Counting amount of pixel arts in different pixel art (-mode countInstances, video is sped up, counting took about 5 seconds)